FRIDAY, September 14

 Yes, underwear is always funny in a children’s book and kids love to laugh.
 Learn how you can write funny, even without using underwear!

-D. Alyssa Mito Pusey—The Whole Shebang: Writing, Acquiring, and Editing a Picture Book
+D. Alyssa Mito Pusey and Susan Eaddy—The Whole Shebang: Writing, Acquiring, and Editing a Picture Book

 In Poppy’s Best Paper, Poppy the rabbit learns that good writing takes time, thought, and lots and lots of revision.
 Just like in real life!
 This behind-the-scenes peek at a debut picture book and its follow-up title gives insight into what catches an editor’s eye, what leads to acquisitions, and how an author and editor work together on a manuscript.